 So, if you’re able to understand how a narcissist’s mind works, you can use his weaknesses and strengths to get what you want from him.
 For example, every narcissist needs to feel admired and “better” than everyone, so one way to get what you want from a narc is by stroking his ego.

-For example, if your narcissist refuses to help around the house, you could point out how much your neighbor's man seems to do around their place and how much she brags on her helpful hubby.
+For example, if your narcissist refuses to help around the house, you could point out how much your neighbor’s partner seems to do around their place and how much she brags on her helpful hubby.

-But that temporarily part is the key - when it comes to a narcissist, you'll have to accept that his motivations are different than yours.
-If you stay in a relationship with one, you'll need to be prepared for the extreme highs and painful lows that come along with it.
+But that temporarily part is the key – when it comes to a narcissist, you’ll have to accept that their motivations are different than yours.
+If you stay in a relationship with one, you’ll need to be prepared for the extreme highs and painful lows that come along with it.

 Want to detoxify your life?
 Read Take Back Your Life: 103 Highly-Effective Strategies to Snuff Out a Narcissist’s Gaslighting and Enjoy the Happy Life You Really Deserve.

-Kiss his proverbial butt at all costs.
+Kiss the narcissist’s proverbial butt at all costs.